 the currency will be US dollars.

 The actual translation of all your text is probably the most time-consuming process of Laravel localization.
-However, finding a good translation management solution like Lokalise can rescue you from ending up with a lot of work on your hands.
+However, finding a good translation management solution like Lokalise can rescue you from ending up swamped with work.
 With Lokalise, the translation process can be carried out in just a few steps.
 Here are some basic guidelines on how to do it:

 - Grab your free trial to continue.